Miami Air Quality Is Nearly the Worst in U.S. Amid Everglades Fires | Miami New Times

 Audio By Carbonatix

-Three wildfires in the Everglades saddled South Florida with the worst air quality in the nation on Wednesday morning, according to the government-operated website AirNow.
+As wildfires continue to burn in the South Florida Everglades, the region continues to contend with one of the worst air-quality ratings in the nation, according to the government-operated website AirNow.

-click to enlarge A screenshot of a list showing U.S. cities with the worst air quality Wednesday, Aug.
-20, 2025.
+click to enlarge A screenshot of a chart showing which area have the nation's worst air quality at any given time, with Broward County ranked sixth-worst.

-Broward County and North Miami had the worst air quality in the nation Wednesday morning thanks to three fires burning in the Everglades.
+Broward County had one of the worst air quality in the nation Thursday morning thanks to three fires burning in the Everglades.

-The South Florida blaze dubbed Mile Marker 39 Fire, which was first detected Tuesday and had burned about 1,600 acres by that afternoon, continued burning west of Coral Springs in northwest Broward County, according to the Florida Forest Service.
-As of Wednesday morning, it was 0 percent contained.
+The South Florida blaze dubbed Mile Marker 39 Fire, which was first detected Tuesday, had burned about 19,000 acres by Thursday morning — a significant increase from about 1,600 acres on Wednesday, as that fire persisted west of Coral Springs in northwest Broward, according to the Florida Forest Service.
+As of Thursday morning, the blaze remained 0 percent contained.

-A little to the west, a second, smaller blaze that has been labeled the Sawgrass Fire, covered 250 acres and was 0 percent contained as of Wednesday morning.
+A little to the west, a second, smaller blaze that has been labeled the Sawgrass Fire covered 250 acres, the same footprint as Wednesday; it too remained 0 percent contained as of Thursday morning.

-A third fire, the Krome Avenue Pit fire was burning just west of Sweetwater in Miami-Dade County, covering 200 acres.
-As of this writing, it was listed as 90 percent contained.
+A third fire, the Krome Avenue Pit Fire, is still burning just west of Sweetwater in Miami-Dade County, covering 200 acres.
+As of this writing, it is listed as 95 percent contained, up five percentage points from Wednesday.

 Anyone with one or more of those conditions should be aware of their area's air quality and take precautions when AQI rises to unsafe levels; precautions include staying indoors more often, avoiding strenuous outdoor activity, and avoiding busy roads and highways.